manuandru/sistemi-distribuiti-lab/lab-7/README.md

 The cluster is composed of 3 etcd servers, each one running on a docker container.
 At the end of a test the cluster is shut down.
 If you are a curious person take a look at the `docker-compose.yml`.

-Note: currently, there is no CI for this repository because running `docker compose` inside a docker container it's not trivial at all.
-This is not an issue.
-The purpose of this exercise is to make you familiar with a technology for distributed data store and to reason on how it works behind the scene (the raft consensus algorithm).